 for less than one Day, the estimate for such part Day will be generated by dividing the estimate calculated for such Day in accordance with paragraph (a) by 24 to produce an hourly estimate which will in turn be multiplied to the nearest whole number of hours during such Day that the meter by-pass was open, or the temporary alternative arrangement was utilised

-and on receipt of the next Valid Meter Reading, any estimates notified to the Transporter in accordance with paragraph 2.4.4(b) will be used by the Transporter as the Metered Volume for such Day(s) in order to calculate the DM Reconciliation Quantity.
+and on receipt of the next Valid Meter Reading, any estimates notified to the CDSP in accordance with paragraph 2.4.4(b) will be used by the CDSP as the Metered Volume for such Day(s) in order to calculate the DM Reconciliation Quantity.

-Where information is available the Transporter or the Registered User to ascertain a more accurate estimate of the gas offtaken, such information will be used for such purpose in substitution of the estimate derived by paragraph 2.4.5 or 2.4.6.
+Where information is available to allow the CDSP, the Transporter or the Registered User to ascertain a more accurate estimate of the gas offtaken, and such information is available to the CDSP, the CDSP will use the information for such purpose in substitution of the estimate derived by paragraph 2.4.5 or 2.4.6.

-Such estimate of gas will be used by the Transporter to calculate and adjust the quantities of gas treated as offtaken from the Total System by the Registered User during the period of the utilisation of the meter by-pass or temporary alternative arrangement at Larger Supply Points for the purpose of individual NDM Reconciliation or (where applicable) DM Reconciliation save that no adjustment will be made in respect of the determination of any UDQO of the User or for any other purpose.
+Such estimate of gas will be used by the CSDP to calculate and adjust the quantities of gas treated as offtaken from the Total System by the Registered User during the period of the utilisation of the meter by-pass or temporary alternative arrangement at Larger Supply Points for the purpose of individual NDM Reconciliation or (where applicable) DM Reconciliation save that no adjustment will be made in respect of the determination of any UDQO of the User or for any other purpose.

 The Registered User will ensure that: